What You Need to Remember

 Focus on What Matters

-By focusing on the clear, measurable benefit to the group instead of just yourself, you change what looks like bragging into something the team needs to know.
+The shift is simple: focus on the clear, measurable benefit to the group instead of just yourself, and what looks like bragging becomes something the team needs to know.

 Your Goal